jasminemarwaha1234/RoleMatch/README.md

 # RoleMatch

-An AI-powered resume and cover letter tailoring tool that personalizes your application materials to any job description — instantly, without re-pasting your resume every time.
+An AI-powered resume and cover letter tailoring tool that personalizes your application materials to any job description instantly and all in one place, without re-pasting your resume every time.

 ---

 ## The Problem

 Submitting the same resume to every job doesn't work.
 Tailoring manually is slow.
-RoleMatch does it for you in seconds, using your existing experience — never fabricating anything.
+RoleMatch does it for you in seconds, using your existing experience and never fabricating anything.

 ---